Student Aid and Scholarships Policy

 Federal and State Student Aid Programs

-As is the case at many colleges and universities in the United States education loans are the primary source of student aid at Penn State.
-Each year, approximately 75 percent of Penn State undergraduate students with financial aid receive loans to pay for their education.
+Education loans are the primary source of student aid at Penn State.
+Each year, the majority of Penn State undergraduate students receives a loan to help pay for their education.

 For most students, federal education loans will be the only form of assistance available.

-In addition to the loans available to students, parents who request additional assistance from Penn State for their students will be directed to consider the federal Direct Parent PLUS Loan.
-Parents who qualify for this program based on United State citizenship and credit-worthiness can borrow up to the full cost of attendance minus any aid awarded to their student.
+Besides the loans available to students, parents who request additional assistance will be directed to consider the Parent PLUS Loan Program.
+Parents who qualify for this program can borrow up to the cost of attendance minus any aid to their student.

-Each year, Penn State enrolls many outstanding and academically talented students and, therefore, cannot assist all deserving students.
-Scholarship funds are insufficient to recognize students who may rank at or near the top of their class.
+Each year, Penn State enrolls many outstanding and academically talented students and therefore cannot assist all deserving students.
+Scholarship funds are very competitive and limited and Penn State cannot guarantee an award to every student who may rank at or near the top of their class.